cmcquillan/quill.codes/content/posts/squeeze-extra-performance-with-string-create/index.md

 | Concatenation | [DOG] Pluto [Yellow] |  51.16 ns | 1.437 ns |  4.213 ns |  0.16 |    2 |
 |  StringFormat | [DOG] Pluto [Yellow] | 318.94 ns | 6.312 ns | 17.595 ns |  1.00 |    3 |

-The benchmarks methods I chose show another reason to carefully consider this use case for the **Create** method.
-You can see that simple concatenation performs slightly better when we have very few operations to perform, but quickly becomes a worse option the more we have to concatenate. **Format** is consistently the slowest option, though is arguably the fastest method to write initially.
+For the more complex cases, formatting using the **Create** method is between 25% and 35% faster.
+The benchmark methods I chose show another reason to carefully consider this use case for the **Create** method.
+You can see that simple concatenation performs slightly better when there are fewer elements to format.
+In the case where the `Dog` has no `Age` or `Color` value, the work needed to calculate and format the string eclipses the performance gain from using **Create**.
+However, once we populate these properties, **Concat** quickly becomes the poorer option.
+This shows why it is important to understand your data before using this method as well.
+If 99% of your cases are simple, you simply will not need this much help. **Format** is consistently the slowest option, though is arguably the fastest method to write initially and likely the most maintainable in the future.

-It is also worth noting that these results almost runs counter to our separate concatenation benchmark above.
-We showed above that just concatenating two strings in marginally faster, so why doesn't the simplest cast for the `Dog` class run faster?
-In this case, the additional overhead of the string formatting method is adding up and overtaking the gains we made using by using **Create**.
-Checks for null can add up, especially because they are done twice (once when calculating length and once when building the full string).
-This overhead could be further optimized (potentially to the point that **Create** is always better for this `Dog` object), but that further emphasizes the point that this level of optimization is hard to do correctly.

 ### When NOT To Use String.Create()

 **Create** shows great promise in performance-critical code, but there are many legitimate reasons to avoid it.
-As software engineers, we often become more tied to the metrics of our systems at the expense of the big picture.
-Generally, I think good maintenance should prevail over fantastic performance.
+As software engineers, we often become more tied to the metrics of our systems at the expense of the bigger picture.
+Generally, I think decent but maintainable code should prevail over fantastic performance.
 That leads me to prescribe three general cases when you should avoid using **Create**, even if it sacrifices performance.

 #### 1) Do Not Use When Readability is Important

 Ultimately, this API is not maintenance-friendly.
-Your scenario should demand *very* high performance and your code should be well-factored with unit tests.
-There are many alternatives that are more readable:
+Your scenario should demand **very** high performance and your code should be well-factored and contain unit tests.
+When wrting code that requires occassional maintenance, you can easily stick with one of these simpler formatting methods:

 * **Format** or **String Interpolation** when generating simple strings with dynamic values.
-* **StringBuilder** when creating strings that require a loop.
+* **StringBuilder** when creating strings that require a loop or many conditional elements.
 * **Concat** or a simple `+` when you just need to combine a small number of strings.

 #### 2) Do Not Use When Culture is Important

 **Format**, **String Interpolation**, and most `ToString()` methods respect cultural formatting options.
-This gives your code the crucial ability to adapt to culture-specific date, numeral, and other formats without having to provide that complex logic yourself. **Create** does not offer any support for these APIs on its own, and attempting to mimic the behavior in your own code would often require allocating additional strings anyway, thus defeating the purpose of using **Create**.
+This gives your code the crucial ability to adapt to culture-specific date, numeral, and currency formats without having to code that logic yourself. **Create** does not offer any support for these APIs on its own, and attempting to mimic the behavior in your own code would likely require allocating additional strings, thus removing the advantages of using the **Create** method.

 #### 3) (Probably) Do Not Use When the Output is for Humans

 This situation is a bit subjective.
-The reason I would not recommend using **Create** for human-readable formatting is because humans **tend to want things to change**.
-Since formatting using the **Create** method is extremely verbose, any changes are likely to cause increases in complexity, and thereby generate technical debt.
-In my opinion, the best usage of **Create** is on machine-readable strings or more generalized string-writing APIs (such as **String.Format**) that are unlikely to change in the future.
+The reason I would not recommend using **Create** for formatting for humans is because humans **often want things to change**.
+Since formatting using the **Create** method is extremely verbose, any changes are likely to cause increased complexity over time, and thereby generate an accumulating amount of technical debt.
+In my opinion, the best usage of **Create** is on machine-readable strings or more generalized string-writing APIs that are unlikely to change in the future.
 As is often the case in software development, the specifics of your situation are the most important, but I think is a good general rule to avoid this for any code you anticipate modifying frequently in the future.

-### Conclusion
+### Is String.Create() Right for You?

+The answer to this question is definitely **it depends**.
+I began this investigation by focusing on something new to me: the **String.Create** method.
+I dove down a bit of a rabbit-hole looking for new an interesting ways to use this API.
+During this journey I found three primary ways of using the method: (1) generating IDs, (2) fast concatenation, and (3) complex string formatting.
+Our benchmarks showed that we could, **with reasonable consistency**, produce a faster method using **String.Create** at the expense of simpler, more readable code.
+When answering the question above, you should always consider:
+* How important is this code's readability?
+* How likely is it to change?
+* How much will my program use this code and how much performance will it gain?

+These all depend on your own code and your own team's strengths, but my hope today is that I have given you some tools help you determine your own path.